|

 Study Abroad/Internship Opportunities

 Want to study abroad, but think it's too expensive?
 Concerned it will get in the way of your coursework?
+Don’t let that stop you.
+Cultural Vistas is here to help.

 Cultural Vistas is a nonprofit exchange organization that offers many affordable opportunities for students and young professionals to gain work experience in an international setting.
 It develops international professional experience that create more informed, skilled, and engaged citizens.